 This herb that resembles parsley is beloved in Chinese, Indonesian, and Ayurvedic medicine and is called the "herb of longevity."
-A study has shown that mice who were given Gotu kola water extract had improved learning and memory, no matter their age group.
 "Gotu kola extract may be able to improve memory at the molecular level by enhancing the activity of a pathway that is associated with long-term memory formation," says Josh Axe, MD.
 Believe it or not, some people think that elephants' long lifespans and impeccable memory are due to the fact that they munch on this particular herb.

 This potent adaptogenic herb is also known as Indian ginseng.
 A 2017 study found that of the adults given ashwagandha root extract versus a placebo, those that consumed the herb had a longer attention span and also processed information at a faster rate.
 The results also proved that the plant improved both immediate and general memory in those suffering from mild cognitive impairment (MCI), which is a decline in memory and other cognitive skills.

 This herb is the root of a slow-growing plant and is one of the most well-known herbal medicines worldwide.
 "Ginseng is used to improve thinking, concentration, memory, and physical endurance," says Axe.
 It stimulates the cells in your brain so that everything functions better.
 Research shows that when people with Alzheimer's disease take Panax ginseng root every day, their memory improves.